-First, we list sufficient conditions to guarantee that an element $(A,B)\in V(\Z)$ is not absolutely irreducible: \begin{lemma} Let $(A,B)\in V(\Z)$ be such that all the variables in one of the following sets vanish: \begin{enumerate} \item[\rm (a)] $\{a_{ij},b_{ij}:1\leq i\leq k,\;1\leq j\leq n-k\}$ for some $1\leq k\leq n-1$. \item[\rm (b)] $\{a_{ij},b_{ij}:1\leq i,j\leq (n-1)/2\}$. \end{enumerate} Then $(A,B)$ is not absolutely irreducible. \end{lemma} \begin{proof} If $(A,B)$ satisfies condition \ref{redcond1}, then it is easy to see that the binary $n$-ic invariant of $(A,B)$ has a repeated factor over $\Q$.
+\begin{proof} If $(A,B)$ satisfies Condition \ref{redcond1}, then it is easy to see that the binary $n$-ic invariant of $(A,B)$ has a repeated factor over $\Q$.
 Thus, the discriminant of the form vanishes.
-If $(A,B)$ satisfies condition \ref{redcond2}, then clearly the quadratic forms $A$ and $B$ have a common isotropic subspace of dimension $(n-1)/2$.
+If $(A,B)$ satisfies Condition \ref{redcond2}, then clearly the quadratic forms $A$ and $B$ have a common isotropic subspace of dimension $(n-1)/2$.
 In either case, the pair $(A,B)$ is not absolutely irreducible. \end{proof}

 Recall that the condition for $t=(t_1^{-1},\ldots,t_{n}^{-1})$ to be an element of $T_n'$ is that $t_i/t_{i+1}>c$ for $1 \leq i \leq n-1$.
 To simplify this condition, we use a change of variables: let $s_i=t_i/t_{i+1}$ for $1\leq i\leq n-1$.
 Then $s=(s_1,\ldots,s_{n-1})$ is contained in $T'$ if and only if $s_i > c$ for each $i$.
 The action of the torus $T_2\times T_n$ of $G(\R)$ on $V(\R)$ multiplies each coefficient by a monomial in $t,s_1,\ldots,s_{n-1}$.
 We denote the set of coefficients of $V(\R)$ by $\var$; we have